 Grants and loans are available to greenhouse growers to make energy-saving investments.
 Below is information on some of those grant and loan programs.
 If you have any questions or for more information, please contact the program directly.

-Current or Recent Grant & Loan Opportunities
+Grant & Loan Opportunities

 Rural Energy for America Program (REAP) offers grants, guaranteed loans, and combined grants and guaranteed loans for the development and construction of renewable energy systems and for energy efficiency improvement projects.
 Agricultural producer projects are not required to be located in rural areas.
 Grants can cover up to 25% of total eligible costs while guaranteed loans can cover up to 75% of total costs.
 Renewable Energy Projects have a minimum grant request of $2,500 and a maximum of $500,000, while Energy Efficiency Improvement Projects have a minimum grant request of $1,500 and maximum of $250,000.

-More information about this program can be found on this December 29, 2014 notice.
-You can also contact your state USDA Rural Development Office or in Michigan, call the USDA Rural Development Business Programs Division in the East Lansing State Office at (517) 324-5157 for inquiries and more specific information.
+For more information, contact your state USDA Rural Development Office or in Michigan, call the USDA Rural Development Business Programs Division in the East Lansing State Office at (517) 324-5157 for inquiries and more specific information.

 Financial Incentives for Energy Efficiency from DSIRE (Database of State Incentives for Renewables & Efficiency).
 Includes local, utility, state, and federal rebates, grants, and loans.